manoj-kumar-10p/DotNetCoreStarter/README.md

 How to generate swagger docs
 -----------------------------------------
-1- Add the Swagger response attribute on action
+1- Add the Swagger response attribute on action.
-2- Run project and then go to this url for the swagger docs https://localhost:44353/swagger/index.html
+2- Run project and then go to this url for the swagger docs. https://localhost:44353/swagger/index.html